-Special focus McAndrews, Held & Malloy Ltd Designs - protecting fashion in the United States with IP rights Authors Christopher V Carani and Dunstan H Barnes Fashion brands want to build their businesses without having others free ride off their designs - IP protection can play a vital role in making that happen.
+Designs- Protecting Fashion in the United States with IP Rights

+Fashion brands want to build their businesses without having others free ride off their designs-IP protection can play a vital role in making that happen.
 However, IP protection for fashion designs can be a challenge under current US IP law.
 For example, unlike jurisdictions such as the European Union, the United States has no official system of unregistered design rights.
 Nonetheless, fashion designs can receive some protection through design patents, trademarks and copyrights.

 Design patents protect the overall ornamental appearance of a design, which must be applied to an article of manufacture.
 Design patent protection prevents third parties from using, making or selling products that closely resemble a patented product.
-Design patents protect a wide range of fashion designs from trainers and shoes, to dresses and trousers.
-However, one limitation of design patents is the time that it takes to obtain enforceable rights.
-Fashion trends often have shorter timelines than the time taken to prosecute a design patent application through to issuance (it currently takes on average 20.5 months from filing to issuance).
+Thus, design patents protect a wide range of fashion designs from trainers and shoes, to dresses and trousers.
+However, one limitation of design patents is the time that it takes to obtain enforceable rights-per USPTO statistics, it currently takes on average 20.7 months from filing to issuance.
+Fashion trends often have shorter timelines than the time taken to prosecute a design patent application through to issuance.
 Pendency can be significantly reduced by filing for expedited examination under 37 CFR, Section 1.155.
-Through this 'rocket docket' provision, pendency for a design patent application at the USPTO can be reduced by half or more; indeed, the average time from grant of an expedited request to first office action is currently only 1.3 months.
+Through this 'rocket docket' provision, pendency for a design patent application at the USPTO can be reduced by half or more; indeed, per current USPTO statistics, the average time from grant of an expedited request to first office action (or immediate allowance) is currently only 1.9 months.
 In addition, comprehensive design patent protection can be expensive.
-But with a sophisticated design patent claiming strategy employing multiple embodiments, appendices and continuation applications, there are ways to significantly reduce costs.
+Here too, with a sophisticated design patent claiming strategy employing multiple embodiments, appendices and continuation applications, there are ways to reduce costs significantly.
 All told, design patent protection is key to an overall protection strategy for fashion.

-Trade dress protects an aspect of a product that is acting as a source identifier, and may include features such as size, shape, colour, colour combinations, texture and graphics.
-To have a valid trade dress, the fashion design must be: - used in commerce; - distinctive (inherently or by acquiring secondary meaning); and - non-functional.
+Trade dress protects an aspect of a product that is acting as a source identifier, and may include features such as size, shape, color, color combinations, texture, and graphics.
+To have a valid trade dress, the fashion design must be:

+- used in commerce:

+- distinctive (inherently or by acquiring secondary meaning); and

+- non-functional.